 The distinction is not Christian vs. Non-Christian.
 Subtle and important, the distinction is those who are paying close attention to Jesus and those who are not.
 The best place to see this is in a passage in Revelation that we look at next.

-1And to the angel of the church in Sardis write, These things says he who has the 7 spirits of god and the 7 stars.
+1And to the king of the assembly in Sardis write, These things says he who has the 7 spirits of god and the 7 stars.
 I know your works; you have a name that you are alive, yet you are dead.

 2Awake, and hold fast to the things which remain, but are ready to die; for I have not found your works perfect before my god.